slaterdavid12/roku-tv-card/info.md

-# Android TV Remote Card
+# Roku TV Remote Card

 A fork of usernein's tv-card for the Home Assistant [Android TV Remote](https://www.home-assistant.io/integrations/androidtv_remote/) integration.
 This fork also: